* Enter any 8-digit banknote serial number, Example: 12345678

 • Series/year: Some collectors prefer specific series or years

 While our value score gives a general indication of collector interest, actual market values can range from a small premium over face value to several thousand dollars for the rarest patterns.
+Check our Auction History Search to see recent sales of similar patterns.

 There are several options for selling fancy serial number bills: